Kong/docs.konghq.com/app/_src/deck/reference/deck_file_kong2tf.md

 The `kong2tf` subcommand transforms Kong's configuration files, written in the decK format, into Terraform resources.
 This tool serves as a bridge for deploying API configurations from decK files directly to {{site.konnect_product_name}}, facilitating integration into the final stages of an APIOps pipeline.
 Essentially, `kong2tf` translates the desired API configurations into a format that Terraform can deploy, ensuring that the API's intended state is accurately reflected in the {{site.konnect_short_name}} environment.

-Let's see an example of how the following decK state file is converted to Ingress API Kubernetes manifests and Gateway API Kubernetes manifests.
+Let's see an example of how the following decK state file is converted to Terraform resources.

 {% navtabs %}
 {% navtab decK state file %}